How to build a garden obelisk. Follow my step-by-step tutorial and photos to make one for your garden in a couple of hours.

 The 1x1x8 foot pieces of wood will make the horizontal slats of the obelisk.
 There will be 4 slats on each side.
 You will need to cut 4 pieces to each of the following sizes: 8, 14, 21, and 27 inches.

 Place 2 of your 7 ft. pieces of wood on a flat surface and touch the tops to make a teepee shape.

 Measure up 12 inches from the base of your frame and mark this spot with a pencil on both legs.
 This is the spot for your first board, the 27-inch size.

 Adjust the legs accordingly so the board runs to the end on both sides.

 I spaced the boards out 16 inches apart: I marked the spot for each board with a pencil mark to make sure I kept them straight while drilling.
 This is what your frame should look like.

 Using my Blue Ridge Cordless Drill I secured each board into place with a screw on each end of the board.
-The drill was so easy to use and not as heavy or bulky as most drills I have used in the past; it fit in my hand perfectly.
+The drill was so easy to use and not as heavy or bulky as most drills I have used in the past; it fits in my hand perfectly.

 I’m using screws that don’t require pre-drilling so I didn’t need to drill pilot holes first to prevent the wood from splitting.

 4. Repeat The Steps To Make The Other Side